 Potatoes are available in grocery stores year round.
-Uncooked, a potato has a shelf life of around one week.
+Uncooked, a potato has a shelf life of about 1-2 weeks at room temperature.
 With over 200 varieties of potatoes for you to choose from, you’re spoiled for choice.
 The most common potatoes are russets, reds, yellows, whites, and fingerlings.
 Always scrub and rinse potatoes well before cooking.
 Be sure to leave the skins on for flavor and fiber.

 Here are a few recipes to help you incorporate potatoes into your diet:

 - Wash and dry potatoes.
 Cut into 1-inch wedges or cubes.
 If using new potatoes, just cut them in half.